mananmodi99/Brain-Haemorrhage-detection/README.md

 By augmenting your dataset, you can achieve excellent results with a small amount of data.
 I did a little research about data augmentations used specifically for medical imaging and it happens that when you add contrast to the images, model achieves a better accuracy.
 A variety of augmentation strategies can be used to get better results.
 Training the model

-I chose Keras Deep Learning framework with Tensorflow backend to get the best results for Image Preprocessing and CNN(Resnet 52) for better accuracy and results
+I chose Keras Deep Learning framework with Tensorflow backend to get the best results for Image Preprocessing and CNN for better accuracy and results.
+Accuracy can be improved by using VGG19 or Resnet50 pretrained model

 80% of the dataset was used for training and 20% for testing.